OpenAPITools/openapi-generator/samples/client/petstore/csharp-dotnet2/OpenAPIClientTest/Lib/OpenAPIClient/docs/UserApi.md

         public void main()
         {
             var apiInstance = new UserApi();
-            var username = username_example;  // string | name that need to be deleted
-            var body = new User(); // User | Updated user object
+            var username = username_example;  // string | name of the user that needs to be updated var body = new User(); // User | Updated user object

             try